komoto48g/mwxlib/README.md

     - [3] apropos-comp-mode
     - [4] text-comp-mode
     - [5] module-comp-mode
-2. Objective magic syntax is implemented.
+2. Magic syntax.
     - [ ` ] quoteback
     - [@] pullback
-3. Powerful inspectoin utilities are compiled.
+3. Powerful inspectoin utilities.
     - Filling
     - InspectionTool
     - Ghost in the shell

-**All objects in the process can be accessed using,**
+**All objects in the process can be accessed using:**
 ```
     self : the target of the shell,
     this : the module which includes target.
 ```

-**It is very easy to include the shell in your wxPython application.**
+**To include the shell in your wxPython application:**
 ```
 >>> self.inspector = mwx.ShellFrame(self, target=self)
 ```

-## Autocomp key bindings:
+## Autocomp key bindings

         C-up : [0] retrieve previous history
       C-down : [0] retrieve next history
-    M-j, C-j : [0] call tooltip of eval (for the word selected or focused) M-h, C-h : [0] call tooltip of help (for the func selected or focused) TAB : [1] history-comp-mode
+    C-j, M-j : [0] tooltip of eval (for the selected or focused word) C-h, M-h : [0] calltip of help (for the selected or focused func) TAB : [1] history-comp-mode
          M-p : [1] retrieve previous history in comp-mode M-n : [1] retrieve next history in comp-mode